2785/factory-town-production-line-planner/README.md

 ```

 The happiness booster and facility boosters configured here will be taken into consideration when computing your production lines.
 Simply invoke the `getProductionLine` query with the HTTP header with your user ID and the query result will be optimized for your world.

+### To Play with the Project

+You will first need node.js in your system to do anything with this project.
+If you intend to deploy the project to your own firebase project, you will need to set up firebase as follows:

+1. Install firebase tools

+    ```bash
+    npm i -g firebase-tools
+    ```

+1. Setup and configure your firebase project [here](https://firebase.google.com/).
+For the project at the moment you will need to enable

+    - Firebase Functions
+    - Cloud Firestore
+    - Cloud Storage

+1. You will not have access to the original firebase project under the name of `factory-town-prod-line-planner`, you will need to create your own project and point the firebase cli to your own project by running

+    ```bash
+    firebase use --add
+    ```

+    This command will start a command line dialog to guide you to create an alias for the project that you want it to point to.

+1. The functions part of the project lives under the `./functions` folder. `cd` into the folder and run `npm install` to install the dependencies

+1. Once you are in the `./functions` folder, you can test the functions locally on Firebase Functions Emulator by running `npm run firebaseServe` or deploy it to your project by running `firebase deploy`

+    - You need to have private key file `fbCred.json` for google cloud service account in the folder `./functions/src/utilities` (excuse my naming scheme, the project will attempt to read the file `fbCred.json` if it does not detect a `production` environment.
+If you wish to change the name of the service account file, you will need to change the file name string in code and update the file name in `.gitignore` to not commit your credentials to public repository).
+Follow [this instruction](https://firebase.google.com/docs/admin/setup#initialize_the_sdk) to generate the private key file.

+1. The GraphQL Api itself will not produce any sensible results just yet as there would be no data in the database.
+The project has a function trigger on file being added to the cloud storage bucket.
+It is set to interpret a file named `productRecipe.csv` dropped into the root directory of the storage bucket, parse it, and add the product recipe data to the cloud Firestore.
+The recipe data in the firestore will be overwritten each time the csv file gets overwritten.

+1. Certain facilities in game have higher worker cap than the usual 5.
+This data should be set up similarly to the product recipes, the logic (function storage trigger and parsing / uploading logic) has not yet been implemented.

 ## Design Considerations